 Stakeholder collaboration is important throughout the life of the Upper Wolli Creek Subcatchment Management Plan in order to understand and incorporate the changing needs of stakeholders (council staff, residents, business owners, community groups, etc.) and the environment.
-Ongoing engagement also helps to create a greater sense of awareness and ownership of things such as management plans and on-ground works projects.
+Ongoing engagement also helps to create a greater sense of awareness and ownership of things like on-

 Stakeholders may continue to be involved in a number of ways including on-ground activities (such as a community planting day for a newly built raingarden), and reviewing and reprioritising goals and actions.
-This involvement may take the form of a subcatchment working group or may be less formal.
+This involvement may take the form of a subcatchment working group or may

-The photos here are from the Upper Wolli Creek Subcatchment community planning forums held in April and May, 2009.
+Photos here are from the Upper Wolli Creek Subcatchment community planning forums held in April and May, 2009.